Vertigo

 It is called positional vertigo because it is triggered by changes to your head’s position.
 These positions include tipping your head up or down, lying down, turning over or sitting up in bed.

-Symptoms come and go and usually last for less than a minute.
+Symptoms come and go, usually lasting less than a minute.
 Episodes can also disappear for some time and then recur.

 Symptoms of BPPV